Welcome to the School of Philosophy St Albans

 Follow-on Courses

 Centred upon the question 'how do the wise live?’, the Introductory course is a complete study in itself.
-However, we would encourage you to explore and deepen your understanding further beyond the first term and we offer a range of opportunities to enable you to do so.
+However, we encourage you to explore and deepen your understanding further beyond the first term and we offer a range of opportunities to enable you to do so.

 Students wishing to continue after the introductory term join our follow-on group (Awareness Group) where they explore four further modules of 10 or 11 weeks on a rotating basis (they can be taken in any order).